webforj/webforj-documentation/docs/installation/docker_user.md

 - If your `<username>` and `<password>` credentials are different for your installation of BBj, change these.

 :::info
-The [HelloWorldJava](https://github.com/DwcJava/HelloWorldJava) project will come with the POM file already mostly configured - with other settings remaining the same, only the `<deployurl>` tag will need to be changed.
+The [webforj-hello-world](https://github.com/webforj/HelloWorldJava) project will come with the POM file already mostly configured - with other settings remaining the same, only the `<deployurl>` tag will need to be changed.
 :::

 ### Launching the Application

 Once this has been done, run a `mvn install` in your project directory.
-This will run the dwcj install plugin, and allow you to access your application.
+This will run the Webforj install plugin, and allow you to access your application.
 To see the application, you'll want to go to the following URL:

 `http://localhost:YourHostPort/webapp/YourPublishName`